 In September, we held our second consortium meeting at the University of Calabria.
 As part of our meeting we visited local SPRAR (Protection System for Asylum Seekers and Refugees) projects, and met those who work in, and benefit from them.
 In this blog, our Co-Investigator, Tim Peace, details our experience, and analyses the impact current government legislation is likely to have on these projects.

 On 29 July 2018, private asylum accommodation provider, Serco, announced that with one day’s notice, they would be changing the locks on up 300 residences occupied by asylum seekers whose applications had been refused by the Home Office.
 The decision has been met with shock and anger both by Glasgow City Council and by the third sector and community networks that support refugees in Glasgow.
-Should the decision be implemented, there is potential for 300 vulnerable people to be both destitute and homeless on Glasgow’s streets.

 Today in Cyprus, a small European island nation of less than a million, 18,522 residence permits for foreign domestic workers are active, most of whom, as mentioned above, are female.
 Apart from these formal statistics, estimates say that the island hosts an additional 30,000 undocumented domestic workers.